theKinsley/theKinsley/README.md

 <!---About me--->

-Here's Kaiel (or Kinsley, whatever😶‍🌫️)
+Here's Kinsley (or Kaiel, whatever😶‍🌫️)

 Currently studying Multimedia Information Processing at Peking Univ. / Graduated from Dept. CSE at National Sun Yat-sen Univ.